Pakniat/PySimplex/README.md

 # PySimplex
-One Paragraph of project description goes here

-The simplex tree is an efficient data structure for representing simplicial complex
+The simplex tree is an efficient data structure for representing simplicial complex of any dimension.
+All of face in simplicial complex store in a trie which nodes are bijection with the face of complex.
 ![alt text](https://raw.githubusercontent.com/Pakniat/PySimplex/master/images/sim1.png)

 ## Getting Started